Your browser version is not updated, please update it.

 The transition towards carbon neutrality: Poste Italiane’s strategy

-21.7 million invested in projects to reduce emissions
+23.9 million euros invested in projects to reduce emission

-37% of green vehicles that make up the company fleet
+44.4% of the fleet consisting of green vehicles make up the company fleet

 La transizione verso la carbon neutrality: la strategia di Poste Italiane

 Poste Italiane is aware of the risks that climate change may pose to its business activities and therefore believes it is important to identify the potential economic impacts of climate-related changes.
 The extensive presence on the territory and the impact of its activities require the Company to adopt a responsible approach to reduce its environmental footprint and contribute to the low-carbon transition of the economy and the whole country.
-In fact, in line with the objectives of the Paris Agreement and the New Green Deal, Poste Italiane is committed to reducing its emissions by 30% by 2025 and achieving carbon neutralityby 2030, well in advance the European Union timeframe.
+Among other things, in line with having subscribed to the Paris Agreement and the New Green Deal, Poste Italiane has committed to reducing its emissions by 30% by 2025 and has set itself the ambitious goal of making its contribution to achieving the international carbon neutrality objectives by 2030, well ahead of the timeframe defined by the European Union.
 The Company's objective is also to spread a culture of environmental protection and to encourage conscious behavior in the use of energy, water resources and waste management.
 The attention given to environmental issues is shared with all stakeholders of Poste Italiane through the Group policy on Environmental Sustainability.
 Specifically, the Group's commitment is implemented within the decarbonization of buildings and logistics, realizing a series of initiatives aimed at reducing the potential negative impact on the environment.

 On a final note, Poste Italiane Group demonstrates a real commitment to aligning with European and international climate goals by including this approach in the management of engagement initiatives with policymakers and trade organizations.
 For more information, refer to the in-depth document .